 EnableSMB1Protocol : False EnableSMB2Protocol : False

-If your computers are joined to a workgroup, I strongly advise you to follow the recommendations from the article Network computers not showing in Windows 10.
+If your computers are joined to a workgroup, I strongly recommend that you follow the recommendations from the article Network computers are not showing up in Windows.

-In the Network and Sharing Center section of the Control Panel on both computers, verify that the Private network profile is used as the current profile (Private (Current profile)).
+In the Network and Sharing Center section of the Control Panel on both computers, check that the Private network profile is set as the current profile (Private: Current profile).
 Make sure that the following options are enabled:

 - Turn on network discovery + Turn on automatic setup of network connected devices;